 What is the historical context of "Colorful Life"?

-"Colorful Life" was created during a period of significant artistic experimentation in the early 20th century, particularly within the Expressionist movement.
+"Colorful Life" was created during a period of significant artistic experimentation in the early 20th century, particularly within the context of the Expressionist movement.
 Kandinsky, a pioneer of abstract art, sought to convey emotional experiences through color and form, reflecting the tumultuous socio-political climate of the time.

 What artistic techniques did Kandinsky employ in "Colorful Life"?